feroult/bigdag/README.md

 - **DAG Management**: Define and manage Directed Acyclic Graphs (DAGs) for your data workflows.
 - **BigQuery Integration**: Seamlessly create and manage datasets, tables, views, and external sheets in Google BigQuery.
 - **Command-Line Interface**: Use the CLI to execute workflows, with options for dry runs and verbose output.
-- **Dependency Management**: Automatically handle dependencies between different data objects in your DAG.
+- **Automatic Dependency Detection**: Automatically detect and handle dependencies between different data objects in your DAG using the AutoDeps feature.
+This reduces the need for manual dependency specification and ensures that your data workflows are executed in the correct order.
+- **Manual Dependency Specification**: In cases where dependencies cannot be automatically inferred from queries, you can specify them manually using a `deps.yaml` file.

 ## Installation